mymindishazel/Ravys-unified-discord-ruleset/README.md

 ### 0.2 License
 This piece of work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) by [Ravy](https://ravy.pink) (contact@ravy.pink)
-You can find more about the license at https://creativecommons.org/licenses/by-nc-nd/4.0/
+You can find more about the license [here](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 While it might seem trivial to copy parts of this and just use them for your own ruleset without credit, a lot of work went into this and I would appreciate proper crediting.
 If you're not sure on how to properly credit me, or which usage this license grants, feel free to reach out at contact@ravy.pink

 ### 0.3 Inspiration
 Of course this document didn't come out of thin air.
 I've written Terms of Service and rulesets in the past, and wanted to make this somewhat of a magnum opus to those rulesets, overshadowing all my previous work in the field.
-Section I.1. is inspired by and adapted to the IETF's RFC2119 (https://tools.ietf.org/html/rfc2119).
+Section I.1. is inspired by and adapted to the IETF's [RFC2119](https://tools.ietf.org/html/rfc2119).
 A lot of great rules originate from the Discord Gophers' and the RiceTeaCatPanda CTF's Codes of Conduct.

 ## I. General Definitions